 Notes about this article:

 I was suppose to go to Burning Man that year, but didn’t get all my work done for the newspaper I worked for before the caravan left.
 I took it at as a sign — I wasn’t sure I was up for Burning Man anyway.
 I only had two weeks unpaid leave off a year and really needed to relax.
-I was also worried about being exposed to the elements under the Black Rock Dessert sun, and I was pretty ill-prepared anyway — something I had been warned about but I simply didn’t have time to prepare for a festival months in advance.
+I was also worried about my sun-cursed red-haired ass under the Black Rock Dessert sun, and I was pretty ill-prepared anyway — something I had been warned about but I simply didn’t have time to prepare for a festival months in advance.

 Since I had the time off anyways, I booked a cheap, last-minute flight to Mexico and discovered this then-unspoiled village.
 I flew into Puerto Vallarta, but found it a bit too urban and touristy for my vacation tastes, so I researched somewhere more relaxed I could get to within a couple of hours on a bus.